anand-chitte/face-recognition-brain-api-master/README.md

-# SmartBrain-api - v1
+# SmartBrain
-Final project for ZTM course
+Final project for The Zero To Mastery - 2019 course

 1. Clone this repo
 2. Run `npm install`